mc263/Jira/README.md

 ## 4. Log work

-This is a very useful tool to keep track of the time you needed andd it will help you to illustrate your workflow in charts, which will be mentioned a little later.
+This is a very useful tool to keep track of the time you needed and it will help you to illustrate your workflow in charts, which will be mentioned a little later.

-While creating an Issue you can see different Fields one the right, if you scroll down and click on „show more“.
+While creating an issue you can see different fields one the right.
+Click on „show more“.
 ![alt text](https://github.com/mc263/Jira/blob/master/pictures/log-show-more.png)

-Then it will show more fields, the important for us is the „Zeitschätzung“, by a simple click you have the option to entert he time you think this issue will take.
+It will show more fields, the important for us is the estimation ("Zeitschätzung"), by a simple click you have the option to enter the time you think this issue will take.

 ![alt text](https://github.com/mc263/Jira/blob/master/pictures/log-estimation.PNG)

-After that it is time to work at the topic which is mentioned in the ticket and after that you should log your work.
-Just click on the field „Zeiterfassung“.
+Now it is time to work on this issue.
+When you've finished you should log your work.
+Just click on the field where you can track your time ("Zeiterfassung").

 ![alt text](https://github.com/mc263/Jira/blob/master/pictures/log-time-tracking.png)

-Now it will open a window where you can entert he time you worked and also see the remaining time.
+It will open a window where you can enter the time you worked and also see the remaining time.

 ![alt text](https://github.com/mc263/Jira/blob/master/pictures/log-tracking-details.png)

-You can also change the time when do you started to work and write a description.
+You can change the time you started working and add a description.

 ![alt text](https://github.com/mc263/Jira/blob/master/pictures/log-tracking-details2.png)

-It is also possible to log more work then it was estimated.
+It is also possible to enter more time than the estimated time.

 ![alt text](https://github.com/mc263/Jira/blob/master/pictures/log-tracking-details3.png)

-If you finished you work and logged all your time you can drag and drop them in the right column.
+If you've finished your work and logged all your time, you can drag and drop them in the right column ("done").

 ![alt text](https://github.com/mc263/Jira/blob/master/pictures/log-tracking-finish.png)

-If you want you can now manually end your sprint, jira will ask you if you are sure and show you how many tickets are done and how many are not.
+You can manually end your sprint now, Jira will show you how many tickets are done or not done.

 ![alt text](https://github.com/mc263/Jira/blob/master/pictures/log-tracking-finish-notification.png)

-Now you can go over the Navigation from Berichte -> Burndown-Diagramm, here you can see a graphical overview of your workflow.
-In our Example it cant show us a interesting diagramm because we created, logged and finished all tickets at one day.
+Now you can navigate from reports ("Berichte") to "burndown-diagram", to see a graphical overview of your workflow.
+In our example it can't show us a interesting diagram because we created, logged and finished all tickets at one day.

 ![alt text](https://github.com/mc263/Jira/blob/master/pictures/log-burndown-chart.png)

 ## 5. Users

-Because you mostly wouldn’t do a project alone, it's important to add people.
-So that they can use the boards and the issues as well.
+Because you mostly wouldn’t do a project alone, it could be useful to add people.
+So that they can use the boards and issues as well.
 The only thing that is needed is the email address that the persons to be added used for registration.

 ### 5.1 Project leader